YunHerry/Weather/README.md

 Currently in open BETA, you may experience bugs, crashes and instability.
 I will implement more effects.

 ## FEATURES
-* Particle system compatible with vs2
+* Particle system compatible with vs2,create
 * Global Wind Impact Particle
 * Rain on the wall generates splashes
+* Dynamic biome color
 * More to come!

 ## MODPACK